 It’s hard not to be captivated by the Chip and Joanna Gaines story as well as by the empire they have built, including Magnolia Market at the Silos.
-So I when I found out we’d be travelling past Waco on our most recent trip to Texas, I decided a visit was definitely in order.
+So I when I found out we’d be travelling past Waco on our visit to Texas a year or so ago, I decided a visit was definitely in order.

-It promised to be tricky to fit in, as the trip was a work trip for my husband Guy, and his colleague and friend, Teck.
+It promised to be tricky to fit in, as the trip was a work trip for my husband Guy, and his colleague, who is also our friend.
 However, as we had to drive from Austin to Dallas, and Waco is halfway in between, I was pretty determined.
-It helped that Teck’s wife, my friend Lillian, as well as Teck and Guy, were just as keen to visit Magnolia Market as I was.
+It helped that Guy’s colleague’s wife, who is our friend too, was just as keen to visit Magnolia Market as I was.

-As it happened, we were all able to travel from Austin late one afternoon, arriving at Magnolia Market just before they closed.
+As it happened, we were all able to travel from Austin late one afternoon, arriving at Magnolia Market just before they closed in the evening.

 We even had enough time to enjoy a treat at the Bakery.